saltstack/salt/doc/topics/tutorials/gitfs.rst

 Salt's file server also has a concept of environments, when using the gitfs backend, Salt translates git branches and tags into environments, making environment management very simple.
-Just merging a qa or staging branch up to a production branch can be all that is required to make those file changes available to Salt.
+Just merging a QA or staging branch up to a production branch can be all that is required to make those file changes available to Salt.